 Ending a buff or persistent effect on a target, either voluntarily or when a specific condition is met, to give a different or additional results for that turn.

-- For each stack of Corrosion present on effected targets, suffer -2 Armor, Nature resist, and Elemental Resist
+- For each stack of Corrosion present on effected targets, suffer -2 Armor, Natural resist, and Elemental Resist

 - At the start of each turn, any target with Corrosion stacks takes auto-damage between 1 & the # of Stacks (i.e. at 6 stacks, 1-6 dam)

-- Corrosion stacks last for the duration of battle (or a sufficient time period outside of battle) or until dispelled/neutralized
+- Corrosion stacks last for the duration of battle (or 1-2 hours outside of battle) or until dispelled/neutralized

 - When stacks are neutralized, there is a 1% chance per Stack that any pertinent armor, weapons, and/or other equipment involved are permanently effected, gaining 1 stack of the Corroded prefix (cannot effect items made of glass, or items with Rank 2 or higher craftings/enchants )